conorwhanson/Credit_Risk_Analysis/README.md

 ![smote_class](https://github.com/conorwhanson/Credit_Risk_Analysis/blob/main/resources/smote_oversample_class.png)

-This model did not categorize the high risk loans with adequate sensitivity (recall), though it did slightly better than the naive random oversampling method.
-Total SMOTE accuracy was **63 %** with a recall of **61 %** for high risk loans.
+This model did not categorize the high-risk loans with adequate sensitivity (recall), though it did slightly better than the naive random oversampling method.
+Total SMOTE accuracy was **63 %** with a recall of **61 %** for high-risk loans.

 **Method 3: Cluster centroid undersampling (synthetic points are generated to represent identified clusters of majority class, then the majority class is undersampled to balance with the minority class)**